emmajanedrews/base-template/_posts/2018-04-20-6-tips-to-make-your-home-dazzle-on-the-spring-market.md

 What do you need to do to get your home ready for the spring market?
 Here are six tips you can follow:

-**1. Pressure-wash your home’s exterior.** If you don’t have a pressure-washer, buy or rent one and spray off the winter grime around the outside of your home.
+**1. Pressure-wash your home’s exterior.** If you don’t have a pressure-washer, you can buy or rent one and spray off the winter grime around the outside of your home.

 **2. Brighten up the inside.** Make sure your light bulbs are working, your windows and screens are as clean as possible, and there aren’t any shrubs or bushes outside that are keeping light from shining inside your house.